autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

-**Merkle trees** are the canonical and original example of an **authenticated data structure**, designed for **easy inclusion proofs** but not **exclusive proofs** (*e.g.*, a prover can efficiently convince the verifier that a particular entry is present but not absent).
-In addition, since **inserting at a specific position cannot be done efficiently** (as the whole tree would need to be recomputed), these trees are unsuitable for authenticated key-value maps.
+**merkle trees** are the canonical and original example of an **authenticated data structure**, designed for **easy inclusion proofs** but not **exclusive proofs** (*e.g.*, a prover can efficiently convince the verifier that a particular entry is present but not absent). in addition, since **inserting at a specific position cannot be done efficiently** (as the whole tree would need to be recomputed), these trees are unsuitable for authenticated key-value maps.

-**Sparse Merkle trees**, on the other hand, provide **efficient exclusion proofs** by design.
-They can be built on a key-value map, where each possible `(K, V)` entry corresponds to a unique leaf node and is linked to its position in the tree.
-Due to the **history independence** of the Merkle root from element insertion order, Sparse Merkle trees are the suitable choice to authenticate key-value maps.
+**sparse merkle trees**, on the other hand, provide **efficient exclusion proofs** by design. they can be built on a key-value map, where each possible `(K, V)` entry corresponds to a unique leaf node and is linked to its position in the tree. due to the **history independence** of the merkle root from element insertion order, sparse merkle trees are the suitable choice to authenticate key-value maps.